How to Complete an Adoption Home Study in Florida With Our Agency

 Visits to your home

-It can be helpful to start on this step of the Florida adoption home study process now, because processing the documentation can be the lengthiest stage of the adoption process for parents in Florida.
-You can begin gathering documents required for the Florida adoption home study, including:
+It can be helpful to start on this step of the Florida adoption home study process now, because the documentation can be the lengthiest stage of this family-building process.
+We recommend you begin gathering documents required for the Florida adoption home study as soon as possible, including:

 Current health statements by your health professionals to verify you’re mentally and physically healthy enough to adopt and raise a child.